lubbo/KSImageNamed-Xcode/README.md

 # KSImageNamed-Xcode
 ---

+## Changes in this Fork

+Autocompletion support for '[UIImage imageOrientedThemedWithBaseName:]' selector

 ## What is this?

 Can't remember whether that image you just added to the project was called `button-separator-left` or `button-left-separator`?
 Now you don't have to, because this will autocomplete your `imageNamed:` calls like you'd expect.
 Just type in `[NSImage imageNamed:` or `[UIImage imageNamed:` and all the images in your project will conveniently appear in the autocomplete menu.